econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 %% MNW: Whoa whoa, "simple matter"?
 This contradicts the prior "harder than rocket science" position.
 Also, efficiently solving it required a new technique.

-We refrain from a description of the methods of solution here because they are documented in the accompanying code archive which fully reproduces all our results.
+%% We refrain from a description of the solution methods here because they are documented in the accompanying code archive which fully reproduces all our results.

 We are open to the possibility that wealth in the utility function is a reduced form for other motivations -- indeed, that was the thesis of @WhyDoTheRich.
 In particular, the fact that in our SCF table above, 'Liquidity/The Future' is the most popular answer among retirees for the most important reason to save might signal that the forms of uncertainty that we can measure -- like the @Ameriks2020jpe calculations about nursing home expense risks -- constitute only a fraction of the matters retirees might worry about.